 On orange days, the biggest difference you’ll notice is lines at restaurants and people claiming spots for parades and entertainment earlier.
 There are a couple of easy solutions to this: eat lunch by 11:30 a.m. (noon and after is when things really get bad) and schedule your entertainment around days that are yellow or lighter.

-Speaking of FastPass, if you hover over each date on the calendar, you’ll see a flyout with a bunch of random info, at the bottom of which is this wait times and FastPass chart.
+Speaking of which, if you hover over each date on the calendar, you’ll see a flyout with a bunch of random info, at the bottom of which is this wait times chart.
 (Monsters Ride & Go Seek is on the left and Haunted Mansion is on the right; the rest should be self-explanatory.)

 To be honest, we don’t use this anymore, but that’s not because it’s inaccurate.
-It’s because once you get a feel for FastPass priority, this is unnecessary.
-For what it’s worth, those priorities are accurate, and this is why we always recommend grabbing a Monsters Ride & Go Seek FastPass first.
+Because FastPass is currently suspended and probably will not return.
+If it does, those priorities will be accurate.
 The wait time info is less useful since those maximum ranges are so wide, and the minimum is not mentioned.

 Another thing I really appreciate about this crowd calendar is its information density.
 This can be overwhelming the first time you look at it, as there’s a lot going on, but the good thing is that at its core, all you truly need are those numbers on each date in squares and the knowledge that lighter is better.